COOKS CROSSING

 Floyd Robertson

-All information and pictures here are From Scotty Mallett, I hope he sees this and sends us the missing information.
+I hope he sees this and sends us the missing information.

 Jean Kelley (Mallett) holds her infant brother Curtis Kelley at the Route 302 Crossing across from their home.
 Circa 1959.

-Cook and her sister Dena, taken on
+Photo of Edith and her sister Dena Cook on

 THIS MAP SURVEYED 1942; PRINTED IN 1945